Pylons/pyramid/docs/tutorials/bfgwiki2/basiclayout.rst

 #.
 Line *26*.
 We use the ``repoze.bfg.router.make_app`` to return a
    :term:`WSGI` application.
 The ``make_app`` function's first
-   parameter is the "root factory".
-Since this is a URL dispatch application, the root factory is ``None`` (we don't do any :term:`traversal` in this app.
+   parameter is the "root factory", which is used by the BFG :term:`traversal` mechanism.
+Since this is a URL dispatch application, the root factory is ``None``.
 The second argument is the *package* representing our application, and the third argument, ``options`` is passed as a keyword argument.
 It contains a dictionary of options parsed by PasteDeploy.